 - Enemy Civil War: The group are divided into two factions.
 The "Old Order" who clings to traditions and customs, and the "New Order" led by Henrik who is open to modernization.

 - Evil Luddite: Tie-in guidebooks reveal this as the the core of their doctrine.
-Henrik is considered an outlier because he is willing to use technology.
-Henrik's branch is the exception.
+Henrik's branch is the exception, and he is considered an outlier because of his willing use of technology.

 - Farm Boy: The headquarters of Henrik and his New Order is a farm village.

 - Foil: In a case of "science vs. religion", they're the "religion" to the Neolutionists' "science".
-However, they're Not So Different in their shared view of the clones as objects to exploit and control rather than real people.
+However, they're Mirroring Factions in their shared view of the clones as objects to exploit and control rather than real people.

 - The Fundamentalist: They're religious extremists.